“How soon after an IUI does implantation occur?”

 Note: If you feel like you cannot decide or are anxious, get in touch with your fertility clinic.
 They will help you find out the optimal time to test based on your medication, the time of ovulation, and other factors.

-How to support successful conception after IUI?
+How to support your wellbeing after IUI?

 Rest: